sagerlawgeli/petshop_e2e_cy/README.md

 npm install
 ```

+## Configuration

+To configure each environment, go to the cypress/config directory.
+Inside this folder, you'll find the configuration options, including examples that you can modify, environment variables, and other settings for each environment.

 ## Running Tests

-To run the tests, use the following command:
+To run the tests, you'll need to specify the enviorment and use the following commands:

 * Admin Dashboard (E2E)

 ```
-npm run cy:e2e-admin
+npm run cy:e2e-admin name=<enviorment>
 ```

-## Configuring Tests

-The configuration options for the tests are located inside `cypress/config` directory.
-You can modify the enviorment variables and other settings for each enviroment inside this folder.
+Remember, you'll first need to setup enviorment variables such as admin credntials inside `cypress/config`